broadinstitute/jade-data-repo-client-example/src/main/python/README.md

-# Interactively using the Data Repo client locally in Jupyter
+# Using the Data Repo client locally in Jupyter

 These instructions are designed to work with Docker and Visual Studio Code (VSCode).
-If using VSCode, ensure you have the official Jupyter and Python extensions installed from Microsoft.
+When using VSCode, ensure you have the official Jupyter and Python extensions installed from Microsoft.

 ## Instructions